FengLin96/CodeRoutingSwitching/vlan.md

 interface f0/1

 switchport mode trunk
-switchport trunk native vlan 99 switchport trunk allowd vlan 10,20
+switchport trunk native vlan 99 // to create a native vlan.
+The point that is really important is that a native vlan is the vlan that a switch puts all incoming frames that aren't tagged. switchport trunk allowd vlan 10,20

 end